 – Rt.
 Hon.
 Justin Trudeau, Prime Minister of Canada

 Mission Innovation members

-MI is composed of 25 members: Australia, Austria, Brazil, Canada, Chile, China, Denmark, the European Commission (on behalf of the European Union), Finland, France, Germany, India, Indonesia, Italy, Japan, Mexico, Morocco, Netherlands, Norway, the Republic of Korea, Saudi Arabia, Sweden, the United Arab Emirates, the United Kingdom the United States.
+MI is composed of 25 members: Australia, Austria, Brazil, Canada, Chile, China, Denmark, the European Commission (on behalf of the European Union), Finland, France, Germany, India, Indonesia, Italy, Japan, Mexico, Morocco, Netherlands, Norway, the Republic of Korea, Saudi Arabia, Sweden, the United Arab Emirates, the United Kingdom, and the United States.

 Mission Innovation goals

 Double public investment in clean energy research, development and demonstration (RD&D) over five years.

 - Commitment to double federal government investment in clean energy RD&D over five years, from C$387 million in 2014-2015 to C$775 million in 2019-2020.